 The Perfect Gown for an Outdoor Wedding

 · Straps no straps…a strapless gown needs to be adjusted and pulled on…non stop, it’s not pretty and often the bride feels bruised by the end of the day from all the pulling.
-A strapless gown with a train is even more pulling as the train is arranged during ever image and position.
+A strapless gown with a train is even more pulling as the train is arranged in ever image and position.

 · Straps provide more comfort, less pulling, less bruising and more ease.

 · Train or no train…with an outdoor wedding venue a train will get dirty.
-It will need to be adjusted with each image.
+It will need to be adjusted to each image.
 You will need to assign someone this job.
 It is back-breaking work, so select someone young and short.
 Even a small train will need to be adjusted with each position change.
 A train is beautiful in the photography.
 You may consider wearing the train bustled and at the end of your photography session, take it down for a few final images.
 It can be a lot of effort for a bride to carry a train around with her.
 Heavier fabrics seem not to pick up as much dirt or soil but are more weight to carry.

 If you are concerned about your gown getting dirty, consider a tea length gown or a short gown.
 A tea length gown is youthful and easy to wear in the garden.
-A three-quarter sleeve adds a touch of warmth on the skin.
+A three-quarter sleeve adds a touch of warmth to the skin.